unisse-courses/s14-mp12/README.md

 * Logged in users can rate a post only once.
 Rating cannot be changed.
 * User (even if logged in or logged out) can search for a post.
 Search is conducted by comparing the tags and search keyword and displaying posts where the same search keyword is found.
 * User (even if logged in or logged out) can sort by new and popular (and by stars) in the search page.
+* About page that contains npm packages and third-party libraries are found in the footer section.

 ## HOW TO RUN —
 Since the application is already deployed to Heroku, you can access it by simply opening the link below.